nbala2k2/My-projects/Weather Prediction/Readme.md

       -  Used libraries: Matplotlib | Seaborn | Plotly | scikit-learn (for models)

-### 2. A simple model to make Prediction using scikit learn
+### 2. A simple model to make Prediction using scikit learn .
+[Link to Notebook](https://github.com/nbala2k2/My-projects/blob/main/Weather%20Prediction/weather.ipynb)

       - Initially used `sklearn.linear_model` .
 Performed quite bad.
       - Prediction on a day it rained had a prob of 52% only